projectatomic/atomic-site/source/docs/docker-storage-recommendation.md

 ## Looking Forward

 In the future it is likely that the recommended mounting for /var/lib/docker will be more granular depending on the performance needs of various sub-directories of `/var/lib/docker`.
 Watch this space.

+## Filesystem Considerations

+Docker supports several different filesystem formats.
+How these work and which one you choose for all or part of your deployment will greatly effect your performance and efficiency.

+For information and recommendations on supported filesystems please see [Supported Filesystems](http://www.projectatomic.io/docs/filesystems/).